griftheorange/jobHuntBack/README.md

 Work Smart

 A front-end job-platform that allows users to find and apply to different jobs.
-Allows companies to post jobs and view different user a pplications, schedule their interviews and hire them for different job applications.
+Allows companies to post jobs and view different user a pplications, schedule their interviews and hire them for differe nt job applications.

 * Ruby version